-Mr. Gass is Vice Chair of the ABA Intellectual Property Section, Copyright Division, Committee on Broadcasting, Sound Recordings and Performing Artists.
-In the past, he taught the copyright law course at the University of California, Berkeley School of Law (Boalt Hall).
+Mr. Gass is actively involved in thought leadership at the intersection of antitrust and intellectual property law.
+He is Vice Chair of the ABA Intellectual Property Section, Copyright Division, Committee on Broadcasting, Sound Recordings and Performing Artists and in the past, he taught the copyright law course at the University of California, Berkeley School of Law (Boalt Hall).

 His expertise includes:

 - Antitrust Counseling and Litigation

 - Intellectual Property Counseling and Litigation

 Mr. Gass served as a law clerk to the Honorable Stephen F. Williams on the U.S. Court of Appeals for the D.C.
 Circuit, and an extern to the Honorable Marsha S. Berzon on the U.S. Court of Appeals for the Ninth Circuit.

 - “Considering Copyright Rulemaking: The Constitutional Question,” A Gass, Berkeley Technology Law Journal, Vol. 27:1047, 2012

 - “Marketing off-label uses to physicians: FDA’s draft (mis)guidance,” A Gass, J Wilson, American Journal of Bioethics, Vol. 8 No. 3, March 2008